“Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything.” Plato

 The Island Free School has a music specialism and we will allocate up to 10% of our places for musical aptitude (up to 12 places every year).
 Our scholars will be chosen following an assessment process.
 We anticipate that many of the students will not play an instrument when they come for the assessment.

 This exciting initiative will nurture talent and tap into the potential of children all over the Island.
-The rationale is to create a group of musical students who can be young leaders in music, opening opportunities and providing encouragement to the younger pupils.
-Our scholars will act as mentors and role models to our other students and achieve great things in their instrumental or vocal studies.
+The rationale is to create a group of musicians who can be young leaders in music, opening opportunities and providing encouragement to the younger pupils.
+Our scholars will act as mentors and role models to our other pupils and achieve great things in their instrumental or vocal studies.

 For more information, please click on the boxes below.

 If you apply on time for a Year 7 place, and ask for your child to be considered for the music programme, then we will write to you giving you a date and time for the musical aptitude testing.
 The aptitude tests are conducted in groups, in a friendly and supportive environment.
 All aptitude assessments take place following the closing date for the normal application round.
 All potential scholars are included in random grouping and provided with assessments run by the same staff members, to ensure all receive the same experience.

 We are keen to find aptitude and musical talent amongst children who may not have had the financial advantage of having instrumental lessons before.
 Our tests have been specifically designed to test for natural rhythm, melodic awareness, response to music, a genuine interest and passion for music, and leadership qualities.

 You will find out whether your child has been awarded a place under this criterion on national offer day.